sabifo4/Tutorial_MCMCtree/01_PC/01_Hessian/README.md

 ## 2. Set up the file structure

 Before running `MCMCtree` using the approximate likelihood calculation to speed up timetree inference, we first need to calculate the gradient and the Hessian.
 We will use `BASEML` for this purpose!

-The file structure we will use is the following:
+The file structure we will use in the HPC (where you will run the heavy computational tasks) is the following:

 ```text
 main/